NOW HEAL THIS

 Not quite.
 The style that I guide has participants laying down with eye masks and very evocative, layered, intentional prayer music playing that I record with [musician and producer] Paul Butler.
 It’s most similar to Holotropic Breathwork, which was invented by Stanislav Grof, a scientist who began his career studying the therapeutic effects of LSD.
 When testing that substance became illegal, he came up with a powerful practice to reach the same states without any substances.

-I ALREADY DO YOGA AND MEDITATE.
-WHY SHOULD I START PRACTICING BREATHWORK?
+WHY SHOULD SOMEONE START PRACTICING BREATHWORK?

 A deep breathwork session can feel like years of therapy.
 So much biographical material comes up.
 People often revisit traumatic childhood experiences in a safe way that allows them to find peace and bring closure to them.